Conference Papers

 Abstract:

 On an average, India has more than 3000 Cooling Degree Days (CDD).
 The multifamily public housing being constructed under India’s Prime Minister Awas Yojana (PMAY) is aimed at providing formal housing to the society’s Economic Weaker Section (EWS).
-It is essential that this housing delivers thermally comfortable
+It is essential that this housing delivers thermally comfortable indoors to the occupants.

 Keyword: PMAY, Residential Building Code, Eco Niwas Samhita, Adaptive Thermal Comfort